Skip to main content

 Sometimes Obama will also pause, look off to the side, look back, press his lips together, and harden his lower eyelids.
 This is part of his cadence and use of silent pauses, which helps “grip” his audience and add punch to his words.

-Obama also uses a lot of palm down gestures, which emphasizes his vocal authority.
+Obama also uses a lot of palm-down gestures, which reinforces his vocal authority.

 Alicia Silverstone, Acting as Cher